MrTalon63/tomato/README.md

 # tomato
-If you fork it, you can say that you forked tomato
+If you fork this you can say that you forked a tomato.